ThePrimeagen/anime/README.md

 `git clone https://github.com/ThePrimeagen/anime.git /YOUR_PATH`

-Then put the following in your shell profile ("~/.bashrc", "~/.zshrc") and replace YOUR_PATH with the path you used earlier (the "$HOME" stands for the "~" in your path):
+Then put the following in your shell profile (.bashrc or .zshrc) and replace YOUR_PATH with the path you used earlier (the "$HOME" stands for the "~" in your path):

 `export PATH="$PATH:$HOME/YOUR_PATH/build"`